azimuth-cloud/capi-helm-charts/charts/openstack-cluster/DEBUGGING.md

 ## Cluster Creation Summary

-The following diagram represents a high-level summary of cluster creation process.
+The following diagram represents a high-level summary of the cluster creation process.
 Each stage is described in more detail below.

 ```mermaid
 sequenceDiagram